datahappy1/flask_sse_example_project/README.md

 # flask_sse_example_project
-Flask, Waitress and Javascript used for multiple Server-side event streams to enable AWS EMR job console auto-refresh and EMR step triggering
+Flask, Waitress and Javascript used for multiple Server-sent event streams to enable AWS EMR job console auto-refresh and EMR step triggering